calcanthum/alembiq/README.md

 To use the workbench, you will need to have Python installed on your system.
 Additionally, make sure you have the required dependencies listed in the `requirements.txt` file.

 1. Clone this repository to your local machine.
-2. Install the required dependencies by running the following command:
+2. Install the required dependencies:

    ```
    pip install -r requirements.txt
    ```

-3. Run the program using the following command:
+3. Run the launcher:

    ```
    python main.py
    ```

-   This will run the launcher application.

 ## Contributing